nrv-framework/NRV/docs/tutorials/first_steps.rst

     L = 5000                    # axon length, along x axis, in [um] axon1 = nrv.unmyelinated(y,z,d,L)

-All axons are alond the x axis, so y and z positions have to be specified.
+All axons are along the x-axis, so y and z positions have to be specified.
 An axon is also defined with a diameter and length.
-All spacial units in NRV are in micro-metters.
+All spatial units in NRV are in micrometers.

 Setting up the stimulation
 --------------------------
 **Intrcellular stimulation** is a method defined for axons (as well as bundles of fibers in NRV: fascicles and nerve).
 By default, it allows to setup a pulse defined by a starting time in ms, a duration in ms and an amplitude in nA.
-It is placed allong the axon in *relative position* (as the axon is 1D-defined along the x axis).
+It is placed along the axon in *relative position* (as the axon is 1D-defined along the x-axis).
 This convention is not different from Neuron.
 Note that there is no restriction on how much clamp you can insert by axon.

 Here is the code that setup the intracellular stimulation for the targeted context: